ivy-llc/ivy/docs/overview/design/building_blocks.rst

 |

 The example above further emphasizes that the tracer creates a computation graph consisting of backend functions, not Ivy functions.
-Specifically, the same Ivy code traces to different graphs depending on the selected backend.
+Specifically, the same Ivy code is traced to different graphs depending on the selected backend.
 However, when compiling native framework code, we are only able to trace a graph for that same framework.
 For example, we cannot take torch code and trace this into tensorflow code.
 However, we can transpile torch code into tensorflow code (see :ref:`Ivy as a Transpiler` for more details).